 Yes, Lychee seeds are poisonous for dogs.
 Lychee seeds contain MCPG: an amino acid that causes a severe drop in blood sugar levels, and saponins: toxic chemicals used to deter insects and animals.

-While Lychee seed does not have enough MCPG or saponins to kill your pup, your pooch can still get very sick from eating the Lychee seeds.
+While Lychee seed does not have enough MCPG or saponins to cause fatalities in dogs, your pooch can still get very sick from eating the Lychee seeds.

 Handy Hint: Have your pooch try some Sunflower Seeds instead of giving them Lychee seeds.
 The sunflower seeds also provide many health benefits to your canine friends, unlike Lychee.